Do You Dare Go Past the Movie Screen into the Star Wars Galaxy?

 - To have our stories continued, separately, not integrated into the Disney stories.
 We don’t want our beloved characters cherry picked.
 A person or place has a history, and if you take away that history giving them the same name doesn’t make for the same person.

-- To have our stories accepted as an entirely separate canon of sorts, outside their version.
+- To have our stories accepted as an entirely separate canon.
 Many other franchises have this much.
 No other storyline, not Stargate, Star Trek or Batman or any other claimed that the NEW story is all that ever happened, that the old was nothing, worthless. yet this is what was done.
 This is what we, the fans, would like to see rectified.
-These stories were guided by Lucas' vision, authors paid to create these stories.
-They were not 'fanfiction' as some say and should not be dismissed as such.
+These stories were guided by Lucas’ vision, authors carefully selected and paid to create these stories.
+They were not ‘fanfiction’ as some say and should not be dismissed as such.
 To do so is an insult to the authors, artists and many others who made the Expanded Universe worthy in the Guinness Book of World Records.
 There is no reason the 2 canons cannot coexist and continue side by side peacefully.

 This site will give you a peek into this adventure into Star Wars history that we want continued.